grandparkla/nyela/index.markdown

 <!--
 ## Dear LA,

+Are you ready to ring in A WHOLE NEW DECADE?!
 Thank you for coming together to celebrate 2018 and ring in 2019!
 This year’s theme is _LA Dreams_.
 What is your dream for LA?
 We posed this question to 5th & 6th graders across the county, and their [art and words](/my-dream-la) inspire the 3D projection art you will see on City Hall tonight.
 Let’s dance, laugh, hug, make new friends and countdown to the new year!

 Be sure to check out all the [yummy food](#food-trucks), [live music](#featured-artists), the [photo booths](#photo-booths) sponsored by _Kaiser Permanente_, and the _Metro by T-Mobile_ booth.